-- Pros: Portable toilets are a brilliant solution for those who have incontinence or difficulty getting to the bathroom in time.
+- Pros: Portable Disabled Toilets are a brilliant solution for those who have incontinence or difficulty getting to the bathroom in time.
 They’re helpful because it can move them from place-to-place, making it easier than ever before.

 - Cons: Unfortunately, if you cannot access your bathroom, then there’s no way for me to empty this bucket.
 Rely on somebody else who might help.

 Things to consider when buying a new toilet

 When considering a new toilet for your home, be sure to consider both the size and shape of a bowl.
 A round or square-shaped model will typically use less floor space than an elongated design (often 2″ less).
 In smaller bathrooms, every inch counts.